island-coder/personal-site-blog/content/projects/_index.md

 ---
 title: Projects
-summary: Explore some of the projects I've worked on.
+summary: Explore some of the projects I've engaged.
-description: Explore some of the projects I've worked on.
+description: Explore some of the projects I've engaged.
 ---